News

 Phillip ‘Wolfie’ Butler’s sudden passing came as an incredible shock to all which, when it subsided, was replaced by the most solemn sadness.

-A part of Maesteg Harlequins R.F.C. since he joined in the early 1970s, Phil threw himself into the club with his trademark, inexhaustible gusto.
+Since he joined Maesteg Harlequins in the early 1970s, Phil threw himself into the club with his trademark, inexhaustible gusto.
 As a player he moved from full-back to prop!
-The stature for each position suggests he wasn’t the biggest of front-row forwards.
+The different statures for each position suggests he wasn’t the biggest of front-row forwards.
 This was indeed true, but he most certainly was far more than his pound for pound worth.
 With sinewy muscles honed at the coal-face, ‘Wolfie’ was extremely strong.
 His best years at the scrum-face was in partnership with Alan Hill and Terry Thomas who, while not the biggest triumvirate certainly formed a formidable unit.

 After making 395 appearances, scoring eighty-three points including fifteen tries along the way, Phillip didn’t don the shirt again but remained active within the club.
 A committeeman not long after he first joined the club, he fulfilled the role with his usual diligence and high levels of hard work.
 When our headquarters were purchased and reconfigured, ‘Wolfie’ was an ever-present member of the works team, before and after an eight hours shift underground.

 For many years ‘Wolfie’ was the ever-present trainer on Saturday afternoons, racing onto the field with his sponge and bucket to reach, it has to be said, his hapless victims.
 Perhaps his most celebrated quarry was a belligerent second-row who, much to the ‘Wolf’s’ chagrin, had put it about once to often.
-Gloating when asking the Quins player he had struck ‘Are you alright, butty,’ Phillip passed comment.
+Gloating when asking the Quins player he had struck ‘Are you alright, butty,’ Phillip passed comment as he treated the stricken player.

 Asking Phil, ‘What are you going to do about it old man?’
 ‘Wolf’s’ response was as quick as it was decisive.
 He laid out the offending player, who hit the ground at the same time as the sponge Phillip dropped prior to hitting him.
 All this played out in front of WRU committeemen, who came to assess the club’s fitness to be awarded WRU status.
 The fact the club trainer laid out an opposing player may have planted a seed of doubt in the committeemen’s minds.

 Then there are Phillip’s antics in the club.
-His tactics to exterminate rodents put members at risk as equally as the rats.
-The ‘Ragnar’ sagas which were based on Wolf’s paramour travails brought the house down.
+His tactics to exterminate rodents, put members at greater risk than the rats he was trying to eradicate.
+The ‘Ragnar’ sagas which were based on Wolf’s paramour travails, brought the house down.

 “Well, your Honour.
 Do you know what, he came at us from out of nowhere.
 He hit us like an unattached cage hitting pit bottom and I thought I was on my way to Boot Hill.”

-There are more about this complicated, sometimes brooding character who could equally cause fits of hysteria and has left a thousand stories and anecdotes behind.
+There are many more anecdotes about this complicated, sometimes brooding character, who could equally cause fits of hysteria and has left a thousand stories behind.

 The club’s deepest condolences are extended to Phillip’s family.
 We too grieve at the loss of a mighty Quins character, who was as rugged as the coal seams he dug.
 His mark on the club is a substantial one, but now it is time to bid a fond farewell.
 Phil, you’ve done an immense amount of good down here on Earth, now go make your place in the celestial paradise.
 The pleasure was all ours.